matheusmoreira/jewel/README.markdown

 # External libraries?
 In _my_ `.gemspec`?!

 Right.
-Unlike `.gemspec` generators, Jewel will not duplicate information and it will _certainly_ not make a giant mess in your version control diff.
+Unlike `.gemspec` generators, Jewel will not duplicate information and it will _certainly_ not make a giant mess in your version control system's diff.
 These are actually some of the reasons why I wrote this gem.

 However, you will probably run into problems if you use tools that parse your `.gemspec` or are unable to `require` your gem.
 If that's your case, then you'll